 Yazd Water museum

 Kolahdooz house is an old mansion built in 1887 now converted into a unique water museum.
 Qanats called Zarch and Rahimabad passed through this five-story building for hundreds of years and this may be the reason why it is hosts the Yazd Water Museum.
-These two branches of qanats collided inside the house.
+These two branches of qanats collided beneath the house.
 Zarch is still active and has flowing water.
 There is also a reservoir in Kolahdooz house, which used to be filled with water from the same qanats.
 The walls of Kolahdooz house are all ornamented with beautiful plaster carvings and the original rooms are attractive and eye-catching.
 Yazd Water Museum has started its work since 2000 simultaneously with the “Kariz” International Conference.
 In its various sections, it exhibits water supply and water management methods and also more than 200 historical objects – from tools related to digging qanats to old documents related to some of the main aqueducts of Yazd.

 Yazd Water museum